 - Secure the loads properly before they are moved.

 - The operator should be aware of their surroundings and never turn around without looking.

-The forklift could overturn because the load is too heavy or the operator is too fast.
-Forklift overturns can also occur if the ground is uneven or if the forklift is not correctly balanced.
+The forklift could overturn because the load is too heavy or the operator is moving too fast.
+Forklift overturns can also occur if the ground is uneven or the forklift is not correctly balanced.

 - Fork truck operators should only lift, move, or carry balanced loads

 Mechanical failure is the most common forklift accident.
 These accidents can be caused by various factors, such as improper maintenance, poor design, or poor quality control during manufacturing.